polybuildr/code-quickref/pages/cpp.md

 ## Binary search

-All the binary search algorithms assume that the vector you give them is sorted.
+Binary search assumes that the vector you give it is sorted.
 If not sorted, you will need to sort it first.

 ```cpp
 #include <vector>